Sophia-Gold/symbolic-algebra/README.md

 ##Known Issues and Future Features

 Subtyping is still not perfect (thanks core.spec!) as it requires extending GCD over a Euclidean domain in order to factor rationals and polynomials.
-In addition, the next version will allow multivariate polynomials (likely as ordered hashmaps) for use with my [Power Series](https://github.com/Sophia-Gold/power-series.clj).
+In addition, the next version will allow multivariate polynomials for use with my [Power Series](https://github.com/Sophia-Gold/power-series.clj) package.